winterForestStump/thesis/README.md

 5. Model Training. (fine-tuning process, modifications or adaptations made to the model architecture or training process to fit the financial analysis context)

-6. Evaluation (metrics: Exact match and F1 score)
+6. Evaluation metrics: Exact match.
+Create a set of questions (prompts) and answers for them, retrieved from the documents.
+Calculate the exact match between the model resultsa and true values

 7. Results and Analysis (present the results, visualizations, strengths/weaknesses/challenges of the model)